JFK and the Unspeakable

 JFK and the Unspeakable: Why He Died and Why It Matters is a book by Catholic Worker theologian James W. Douglass that analyzes the presidency of John F. Kennedy, as well as the events surrounding his assassination.
 The book's central thesis is that Kennedy was a Cold Warrior who turned to peacemaking, and that he was killed by his own security apparatus as a result.

 JFK and the Unspeakable was first issued in hardback by Orbis, the publishing arm of Maryknoll, in 2008.
 The book received an award from the Catholic Press Association and coverage in the religious press.
 Sales shot up after Oliver Stone went on TV and recommended the book, which then found itself featured in Amazon.com's Top 100 for a week.
 Touchstone published the paperback edition in 2010.

 Background

 JFK and the Unspeakable is drawn from many sources, ranging from the Warren Report to works strongly critical of the Warren Report.
 In his research, Douglass conducted dozens of interviews, synthesized information from the vast assassination literature, and also made use of little-known writings on JFK's presidency and death.
 The book took Douglass twelve years to write.
 It was rejected by Orbis three times before it was accepted.
 Publisher Robert Ellsberg said that besides the daunting 500-page length, the content was "outside the realm of usual subjects for Orbis", and that he was reluctant to enter the "dark thicket" of Kennedy conspiracy theories but that "after sending the book to a wide range of historians and analysts, Mr. Ellsberg was persuaded of the book's significance".

+In the book's dedication and acknowledgments, and in an endnote, Douglass expresses his gratitude for the work of early JFK assassination researcher, Vincent Salandria.
+The book is also dedicated to E. Martin Schotz.